AlexKaiLe/AlexKaiLe/README.md

 # Hello there!

-My name is Alex Le and I am an aspiring computational biologist at Brown University with a background in machine learning and molecular biology interested in biotechnology, healthcare delivery, human centered design, and entrepreneurship.
-Experienced in biomedical research and development of innovative software solutions to enhance business efficiency and biological insights.
+Computational Biology student at Brown University with a background in software engineering, deep learning and molecular biology interested in leveraging in biomedical research and computer science to develop software solutions.